OutlierVentures/BlockchainDevReport/README.md

 Number of dapps and daily active users was extracted and visualized in Seaborn using the same method as in `vis.py`.
 The raw data is displayed.

-### Survey data
+### Survey and Defi data (further reading)

 Survey data for the Q2 2020 report was taken from [Embark's Developer Survey 2020](https://blog.embarklabs.io/news/2020/03/04/2020-Blockchain-Developer-Survey/), as well as the [Deloitte Blockchain Trends Report 2020](https://www2.deloitte.com/content/dam/Deloitte/ie/Documents/Consulting/Blockchain-Trends-2020-report.pdf).
-The raw data is displayed.

-### DeFi data

 DeFi data for the Q2 2020 report was taken from [Alethio Analytics' Ethereum Decentralized Finance Report 2020](https://pages.consensys.net/ethereum-decentralized-finance-report-alethio).
-The raw data is displayed.